Facilities and features

 Accessibility

-The toilets are situated in the church rooms near the entrance to the churchyard.
-They are normally only open on Sunday mornings and during other church events
+The toilets (including accessible toilet) are situated at the rear of the Old school Bookshop near the entrance to the churchyard.
+They are normally only open on Sunday mornings and during other church events, including funerals and weddings

 Parking very near the entrance to the church is limited but parking around the village green is also available